Eventos#

 Introducción#

-Events allow you to run functions in parallel by using event objects.
-Instead of calling functions or threads one after another, events let you register functions and then trigger them all at once.
-Each registered function runs in its own thread, so your robot can do multiple things—like blinking LEDs and driving—at the same time.
+Events allow you to run functions in parallel.
+Instead of calling functions sequentially, you can register multiple functions to an event and trigger them all at once.
+Each registered function runs in its own thread, enabling your robot to perform multiple tasks simultaneously—like displaying values on the screen while driving.

 Usage: